satvikpandurangi/satvikpandurangi/README.md

 ## About Me

 I'm an Electronics & Communication Engineering student based in Hubballi, Karnataka, building projects to develop real-world engineering skills rather than just studying theory.

-My work spans two layers of engineering: the **hardware/circuit layer** — MOSFET switching, PCM signal pipelines, ripple-carry adders, and an ESP32-based air-quality smart window — and the **software layer** — an Android system-integration app and an AI-assisted civic-services web platform.
-I like understanding how a system behaves at the component level, then building the software that controls or extends it.

 I'm not chasing trends — each repository reflects something I actually wanted to learn: how a transistor switches, how analog signals get digitized, how to bridge a phone app and a wearable that was never designed to talk to it.

 <!-- ============================================================ -->